practicalli/clojure/docs/clojure-cli/repl-startup.md

 # Configure REPL on Startup

-A Clojure REPL starts in the `user` namespace by default.
-Clojure automatically loads code from a `user.clj` file when found on the class path.
+A Clojure REPL starts in the `user` namespace and automatically loads common tools to support REPL based development.

-The `user.clj` file can be used for one or more of the following:

-* load code into the REPL by requiring namespaces
-* call functions to run an application or service
-* start components (i.e for mount, component, integrant)
-* hotload libraries into the REPL process without restart
-* adding development tools - e.g. [portal data inspector](/clojure/data-inspector/portal/#configure-repl-startup)
+When interacting with the REPL prompt directly, use `require` expressions to include additional functions into the `user` nameapace rather than use potentially complex commands to set the namespace.

 ???
-WARNING "Clojure CLI cannot set the REPL to a different namespace"
+WARNING "Clojure REPL only starts in user namespace"
-    Clojure CLI has no specific mechanism to start the REPL in a namespace other than `user`.
+    The Clojure REPL only guarantees startup in the `user` namespace.
+There is no specific mechanism to start the REPL in any other namespace than `user`.

-    Technically the `-e` option could be used to set a different namespace by calling `in-ns` with a different namespace, although this approach may affect the running of other tools or add extra complexity to the commands.
+    Clojure CLI could use the general `--eval` flag as a hack to set a different namespace with an `in-ns` expression, although this may affect other tools and add complexity to the startup process.

-    Require functions into the `user` nameapace rather than use potentially complex commands to set the namespace.

-???
-HINT "Example projects"
-    [practicalli/clojure-app-template](https://github.com/practicalli/clojure-app-template){target=_blank} contains a `dev/user.clj` file for configuring the REPL at start up.
 ???
 INFO "Default REPL Tools"
     The Clojure REPL automatically loads common tools to support the foundation of a REPL driven workflow: